 Leaves of Absence

-Students are expected to complete the M.B.A. program in two consecutive years, the M.B.A. for Executives program in twenty-two consecutive months, and the Master of Advanced Management program in one year.
+Students are expected to complete the full-time M.B.A. program in two consecutive years, the M.B.A. for Executives program in twenty-two consecutive months, the Master of Advanced Management program in one year, and the Master of Management Studies program in one year.
 Students who wish or need to interrupt their study temporarily may request a leave of absence.
 There are three types of leave—personal, medical, and parental—all of which are described below.
 A leave of absence requested because of employment (e.g., to continue a summer internship full-time during the following year) is discouraged.
 The general policies that apply to all types of leave are:

-- 1. All leaves of absence must be approved by the administrative director of the student’s program, i.e., the assistant dean of academic affairs and student life for the M.B.A. program; the assistant dean for the M.B.A. for Executives program; or the director of the M.A.M. program.
+- 1. All leaves of absence must be approved by the administrative director of the student’s program, i.e., the assistant dean of academic affairs and student life for the full-time M.B.A. program; the assistant dean for the M.B.A. for Executives program; or the assistant dean of the M.A.M. and M.M.S. programs.
 Students who wish to take a leave of absence must petition the administrative director in writing no later than the last day of classes in the term in question.
-Medical leaves also require the recommendation of a Yale Health physician, as described below; see Medical Leave of Absence.
+Medical leaves also require the recommendation of a physician, as detailed below; see Medical Leave of Absence.

-- 2. The normal duration of a leave of absence is one term or one year; extension of a leave may be approved for one additional term or year.
+- 2. The normal duration of a leave of absence is one term or one year; extension of a leave may be approved for one additional term or year with the approval of the program dean.

 - 3. International students who apply for a leave of absence must consult with OISS concerning their visa status.